 Standard hearing aid batteries have a lifespan of between 6 to 14 days.
-This is highly dependent on how often the hearing aid device is being used during the day and the size of the hearing aid battery.
+This is highly dependent on the length of hearing aid use per day, whether the devices are switched off when not in use, the size of the hearing aid battery as well as the degree of loss.
 With this in mind, there are ways to get the most out of your batteries and extend their lifespan.

 Improving hearing aid battery life